roesel/scrapknight/README.md

 2. Change the copies according to your liking.
 You don't have to, but you might want to.
  * Changing `SECRET_KEY` in `config.py` is probably a good idea.
  * Changing the IP address/port in `run.py` might be necessary.
+3. If you're on Linux, you need to properly chmod the `run.py` file with the following
+ * `chmod a+x run.py`

 ### Running the server
 At this point, you should be able to run the server like this:

     cd C:\Repa\scrapknight
     flask\Scripts\python run.py

+or on Linux:

+    cd ~/repa/scrapknight
+    ./run.py

+Once you're running, the website should be visible on [http://localhost:5010/](http://localhost:5010/) unless you changed the IP address/port in the configs.

 Have fun!